facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/web/getting-started.md

 As you can see, using a dictionary is possible, but it requires casting or conversion.

 ## Accessing User Information
-Now that you have seen how to make a request of public information using the Facebook C# SDK you probably want to do something a little more interesting.
+Now that you have seen how to make a request of public information using the Facebook SDK for .NET you probably want to do something a little more interesting.
 In order to access any information that is not public such as a user's profile details, friends list, or Time Line posts you need to provide a valid access token when making the request.

 ### Obtaining an Access Token
 For the purposes of this walk through we are going to start by obtaining an access token from Facebook's Graph API tool.
 You can find that tool at [https://developers.facebook.com/tools/access_token/](https://developers.facebook.com/tools/access_token/).